 So, the answer is: Of course, you can cheat on this.
 You can cheat as much as you want.
 But please be willing to accept the result that comes from cheating: dependent, lazy, entitled, miserable, and irresponsible young men and women.

-How to Make Certain Your Child Works Harder at Their Life Than You Do!
+How to Make Certain Your Child Works Harder in Their Life Than You Do!

 1. Trust Your Gut!